 Notes

 - You can adjust the spiciness of your curry paste by the number of chilis used.
 The more you use, the spicier your paste will be.
-The smaller the chilis, also the more spicer your paste will be.
+The smaller the chilis, also the spicer your paste will be.
+Adjust according to your taste buds!

 - Always remove the seeds of the dried chilis, with a small knife, before soaking to help reduce the heat of your paste.